lostjared/acidcamGL/README.md

 # Notes:

-If downloading the Windows setup be sure to update to the most up-to-date shaders by downloading the project and copying the files in the filter/ directory into the same directory in the installation folder.
+If downloading the Windows setup be sure to update to the most up-to-date shaders by downloading the project source code and copying the files in the filter/ directory into the same directory in the installation folder.
 Otherwise, you will be using an outdated list of default filters.
 The default folder for installation is: